-The core is the foundation for powerful movements and physically demanding activities required by entry into the miliary.
+The core is the foundation for powerful movements and physically demanding activities required by entry into the military.
 Having a strong core can help reduce injuries from activities such as weightlifting and climbing, as well as high-intensity activities like sprinting or football.

 4 for the Core

 This workout, titled "4 for the Core," includes four advanced exercises that specifically target your abs, lower back, and pelvis.
 These exercises are designed specifically to limit strain on your back by using static positions that tighten and flex your abdominals.

-The Bent-Leg Raise
+1. The Bent-Leg Raise

 The U.S. Army recommends imagining you're pulling your navel toward your spine, as if preparing for a blow to the stomach.
 Once you've raised your bent legs as far as they'll go, return to the starting position and repeat for one minute.
-The Bent-Leg Raise is a good replacement for the situp, as it puts less stress on your spine.
+The Bent-Leg Raise is a good replacement for the sit-up, as it puts less stress on your spine.

-The Side Bridge
+2. The Side Bridge

 The next exercise is the Side Bridge.
 Start by lying on your side, with your upper body propped up on your elbow, forearm and fist.
 Next, cross your legs, placing your bottom leg over your top leg with your feet together.

-The Back Bridge
+3. The Back Bridge

 For the Back Bridge, lie on your back as you did for the Bent-Leg Raise, with your palms laid flat on the floor and your arms at a 45-degree angle from your body.
 Next, contract your abdominals and raise your hips off the ground until your torso and thighs form a straight line.

 Hold this position for five seconds, and then switch to the right leg and left arm.
 Repeat for one minute, taking extra care to keep your body still while alternating your arms and legs.
 Switching back and forth requires coordination and core strength, making this one of the most challenging exercises in 4 for the Core.

-Read More: 10 Most Effective Ab Workouts
+Read more: 10 Most Effective Ab Workouts